Anushlinux/Medea/README.md

     Set up the Google Generative AI API:
         Visit the Google Cloud Console and create a new project.
         Enable the Generative AI API for your project.
-        Create an API key and replace "AAIzaSyBSul-Xy19E6MpXxa06ZdKQeJ9JgZ64Gl8" in the code with your own API key.

-Usage

-    Run the Streamlit application:

 bash